 Calcium: A ton of people seem to think that cow milk is basically the only food that contains calcium and without drinking it, your bones are gonna get weak and eventually you'll develop osteoporosis.

 You can certainly eat a calcium deficient vegan diet just as you can eat a calcium deficient non vegan diet.
 The key is of course to incorporate some calcium rich foods into your diet everyday.

 We need about 1,000 mg of calcium per day.

 Omega's: Nuts and seeds are really good sources of omega 3 + 6 and should definitely be part of you diet unless you're finding other ways to get them.
-If you're not really into straight up munching of nuts so you're sitting there like, 'okay great but how do you even eat any of them in a tasty way...' here are some ideas:
+If you're not really into straight up munching of nuts here are some ideas:

 If you eat oatmeal or cereal, sprinkle some flax, hemp, or chia seeds on top.
-Or wheat germ too (although I've never had it, i assume it would go okay with that?)
+Wheat germ would work too.
+You can also top toast/bagels with those same things.

 Any of those over vegan yogurt